redhat-cop/automate-tower-ha-dr/DISASTER-RECOVERY.md

 *Disaster Recovery*

-Ansible Tower clusters are not recommended to span datacenter boundaries due to latency and outages concerns.
+Ansible Tower clusters are not recommended to span datacenter boundaries due to latency and outage concerns.
 In the event of a total datacenter failure Ansible Tower would become unavailable.
 The Ansible Tower disaster recovery approach allows for failover to pre-provisioned resources in a secondary datacenter.
-The database in the secondary datacenter configured as a warm standy/replica of the database in the primary datacenter.
+The database in the secondary datacenter configured as a warm standby/replica of the database in the primary datacenter.
 During a failover, Ansible Tower is installed onto the pre-provisioned nodes and pointed to the replica database (promoted to primary)

 DR Failover
 ![DR Failover Diagram](readme_images/TowerDR_Failover.png "DR Failover")